NethServer/ns8-docs/webtop.rst

 Subscribing remote resources
 ============================

-WebTop supports subscription to remote calendars and contacts (directory) using CardDAV, CalDAV and iCal.
+WebTop supports subscriptions to remote calendars and contacts (directory) using CardDAV, CalDAV and iCal.

 Remote calendars
 ----------------